MattHest/active-directory-azure-lab/README.md

-# Active Directory Domain Deployment in Azure
+# Active Directory Deployment in Azure

 ## Overview
-In this lab, I built a basic enterprise-style network in Microsoft Azure.
+In this project, I built a basic Active Directory environment using Microsoft Azure.
+The setup includes a Windows Server domain controller and a Windows 10 client joined to the domain.

-I deployed a Domain Controller and a client machine, configured Active Directory, and managed users, permissions, and security policies.
+The goal was to simulate a small business environment where users are managed centrally and security policies are applied through Group Policy.

+---

 ## Environment Setup
-- Created a Resource Group in Azure
+I created a virtual network in Azure and deployed two virtual machines:

-- Configured a Virtual Network and Subnet
-- Deployed:
-  - Windows Server 2022 VM (Domain Controller - DC-1)
+- DC-1 (Windows Server 2022) – Domain Controller
-  - Windows 10 VM (Client-1)
-- Set DC-1 private IP to static
-- Configured Client-1 DNS to point to DC-1
+- Client-1 (Windows 10) – Domain-joined workstation

+The domain controller was given a static private IP, and the client machine was configured to use it as its DNS server.

 ---

-## 🧠 Active Directory Configuration
+## Active Directory Configuration
-- Installed Active Directory Domain Services (AD DS)
-- Promoted server to Domain Controller
+Active Directory Domain Services (AD DS) was installed on DC-1, and the server was promoted to a Domain Controller.

-- Created a new domain: `mydomain.com`
+I created a new domain: mydomain.com

----

-## 👤 User and Group Management
-- Created Organizational Units:
+To organize users, I set up the following Organizational Units:
 - _EMPLOYEES
 - _ADMINS
 - _CLIENTS

-- Created users (ex: jane_admin)
-- Added user to Domain Admins group
+User accounts were created and placed into the appropriate OUs.
+I also added an admin account to the Domain Admins group.

 ---

-## 💻 Client Integration
+## Client Domain Join
-- Joined Client-1 to the domain
-- Verified domain login using created user
+Client-1 was joined to the domain using domain credentials.
+After joining, I verified that users could log in successfully using their domain accounts.

+This confirmed that DNS and domain services were working correctly.

 ---

-## 🔐 Security & Access Control
-- Configured Group Policy:
+## Group Policy Configuration
+I configured a basic account lockout policy through Group Policy to simulate security controls:

-  - Account lockout threshold: 5 attempts
+- Lockout threshold: 5 failed attempts
 - Lockout duration: 30 minutes
-- Enabled RDP access for domain users
+- Reset counter: 30 minutes

+This shows how policies can be enforced across all users in the domain.

 ---

-## ⚙️ Automation
+## Troubleshooting
-- Used PowerShell to bulk create users
+During the setup, I ran into an issue where the client machine could not join the domain.
+This ended up being caused by incorrect DNS settings.

+After pointing the client’s DNS to the domain controller, the issue was resolved and the join worked as expected.

+I used the following tools to verify and troubleshoot:
+- `ipconfig /all`
+- `ping`
+- Active Directory Users and Computers

 ---

-## 🧪 Troubleshooting & Validation
-- Verified DNS resolution
-- Used `ipconfig /all` to confirm settings
-- Tested domain login and lockout behavior

----

-## 📸 Screenshots
+## Screenshots

-### 🌐 Azure Virtual Machines
+### Azure Virtual Machines
 ![Azure VMs](azure-vms.png)

-### 🧠 Active Directory Users & Groups
+### Active Directory Structure
 ![AD Users](ad-admins.png)

-### 💻 Domain Join (Client-1)
+### Domain Join Verification
 ![Domain Join](domain-join.png)

-### 🔐 Group Policy (Account Lockout)
+### Group Policy Configuration
 ![Group Policy](group-policy.png)

 ---

-## 🚀 Key Skills Demonstrated
+## Key Takeaways
-- Active Directory setup and management
+- Active Directory relies heavily on correct DNS configuration
+- Organizational Units help keep users structured and manageable
-- Group Policy configuration
+- Group Policy allows centralized control over security settings
-- Azure virtual networking
-- Troubleshooting and validation

----

-## 📌 Summary
-This project demonstrates hands-on experience with deploying and managing a Windows domain environment in a cloud setting.
+- Troubleshooting is a big part of the process, not just setup